- 2018 Summer School students in a French language course (photo: Didier Pazery)

 The 2019 academic programme included the following courses:

 2019 Core courses in the social sciences

-Core courses, taught entirely in English, are meant to introduce students to Sciences Po’s core disciplines, through a combination of Master Classes and tutorials (about 30 contact hours).
-Students attend a series of six 2.5-hour Master Classes, taught by Sciences Po professors and researchers, that explore current world issues:
+Core courses, taught entirely in English, are meant to introduce students to Sciences Po’s core disciplines, through a combination of Master Classes and tutorials (about 20 contact hours per session).
+Students attend a series of four 2.5-hour Master Classes, taught by Sciences Po professors and researchers, that explore current world issues: